Wash your hands

-Don't forget to dry your hands thoroughly as well, because if they are wet they will spread bacteria more easily.
+Don't forget to dry your hands thoroughly as well, because wet hands spread bacteria more easily.

 Keep worktops clean

-Before you start preparing food, it’s important to make sure that your worktops, kitchen utensils and chopping boards are clean.
+Before you start preparing food, it’s important worktops, kitchen utensils and chopping boards are clean.
 If they’ve been touched by raw meat, poultry, eggs or vegetables you'll need to wash them thoroughly.

-Raw foods such as meat, fish and vegetables may contain harmful bacteria that can spread very easily to anything they touch, including other foods, worktops, chopping boards and knives.
+Raw foods such as meat, fish and vegetables may contain harmful bacteria that can spread very easily by touching:

 - don't let raw food such as meat, fish or vegetables touch other food

-- never prepare ready-to-eat food using a chopping board or knife that you have used to prepare raw food, unless they have been washed thoroughly first
+- don't prepare ready-to-eat food using a chopping board or knife that you have used to prepare raw food, unless they have been washed thoroughly first

-- always cover raw meat or fish and store them on the bottom shelf of the fridge where they can't touch or drip onto other foods
+- cover raw meat or fish and store on the bottom shelf of the fridge where they can't touch or drip onto other foods

 Check the label

-Another important stage when you’re preparing food – to help keep you and your family safe – is to have a look at the food labels to make sure everything you’re going to use has been stored correctly (according to any storage instructions) and that none of the food is past its ‘use by’ date.
+It's important to read food labels to make sure everything you’re going to use has been stored correctly (according to any storage instructions) and that none of the food is past its ‘use by’ date.